DoctorKhan/The-Human-Experiment-Book/src/30_part_liberation/15_great_divergence.md

 *Within this framework, the progressive shortening of human lifespans through successive generations was not a punishment but a sophisticated evolutionary pressure designed to accelerate wisdom development.*

+---

+*In the shadow of the ancient oak, a line of mothers watched their daughters grow.
+The grandmothers remembered centuries, the mothers decades, the daughters only years.
+Each generation lived faster, learned quicker, but the old earth-memory faded.
+The youngest looked to the stars, searching for stories that would make sense of their brief, bright lives.
+The grandmothers sang the old songs, hoping the echoes would reach the future.*

 ### The Ancient Longevity Records

 Biblical and Mesopotamian texts record dramatically longer lifespans in early human history: